oliver-dew/bevy_vox_scene/README.md

 2. Import the library.
 3. Add the plugin to the app.
-4. Spawn a scene graph using `VoxelSceneBundle`.
+4. Spawn a scene graph using `SceneBundle`.
 Alternatively, spawn any node of the scene graph, down to individual models, using the name you assigned to the node in MagicaVoxel.

 Take a look in the `examples/` directory for complete working examples.
 To run an example, type the following into the terminal:
 ```ignore